 Cheapest Massachusetts General Liability Insurance Companies

-• The Hartford: Lowest rates for creative professionals and healthcare providers (photography, DJ services, massage therapy, holistic health practices)
+• The Hartford: Lowest rates for creative professionals and health care providers, including photography, DJ services, massage therapy and holistic health practices

-• ERGO NEXT: Most affordable for hands-on trades and personal services (carpentry, HVAC contractors, beauty salons, estheticians)
+• ERGO NEXT: Most affordable for hands-on trades and personal services, including carpentry, HVAC contracting, beauty salons and estheticians

-• Thimble: Cheapest for heavy construction and specialty contractors (roofing contractors, electrical contractors, pest control, lawn care services)
+• Thimble: Cheapest for heavy construction and specialty contractors, including roofing, electrical work, pest control and lawn care

-• biBERK: Most affordable for cleaning services and fitness businesses (janitorial services, house cleaning, yoga studios, personal training)
+• biBerk: Most affordable for cleaning services and fitness businesses, including janitorial work, house cleaning, yoga studios and personal training

 Your actual rate will vary based on your specific industry, business size, claims history and location within Massachusetts, so treat these findings as a starting point rather than a guaranteed price.